Andr3as/Codiad-DragDrop/README.md

 #New Features

 Drag files to insert or append content to current active file.
+(Activate it in the settings)

 ![Screenshot](https://andrano.de/Plugins/img/dragdrop.png "Screenshot")